 RECOMMEND FOR: UNISEX

-After getting started in the world of boosters (specific complementary treatments) I wanted to try something from The Ordinary, a brand with quite a reputation.
+After getting started in the world of serums (specific complementary treatments) I wanted to try something from The Ordinary, a brand with quite a reputation.
 The Ordinary, belonging to the DECIEM group, has become an iconic skincare brand.
 Throughout this year, the company was involved in a major image crisis that led to an important stoppage of its commercial activity and rumors of final closure.
 Recently, after all the drama, which ended with the dismissal of the previous CEO and founder (Brandon Truaxe), the company has resumed its activity (in part thanks to the momentum provided by Estee Lauder after acquiring 28% of DECIEM) and they are returning to normally distribute products.